Paul, an apostle of Christ Jesus by the will of God, To the saints who are at Ephesus and who are faithful in Christ Jesus:Ephesians 1:1(NASB)

 As we continue to read through Ephesians, we find we are a member of His Body, children of light and "light in in the Lord" and we are faultless in Him, partakers of His promise, and stones in His building.
 We are fellow citizens with the saints and have access to the whole armour of Christ and all the weapons we need to stand firm in the truth of His Word.

-Heavenly Father, as I consider the Scriptures, the writings of Paul, the epistles of Christ's other apostles and the amazing truth that has been revealed to your people, I humbly thank You for the Bible.
+Heavenly Father, as I consider the writings of Paul, the epistles of Christ’s other apostles, and the amazing truth that has been revealed, I humbly thank You for the Bible.
 Help me to be increasingly diligent to read it regularly and reflect on all that it contains.
-Give me wisdom and understanding and keep me ever looking to Jesus.
-Thank You that my salvation does not rely on my goodness but on Your great goodness and grace in sending Your only begotten Son to pay the full penalty for my sin, so that in Him I am forgiven of all my sin and have received eternal life.
-Praise His holy name, AMEN.
+Give me wisdom and understanding, and keep me ever looking to Jesus.
+In His holy name I pray, AMEN.